Fdawgs/node-unrtf/README.md

 ## Intro

+[UnRTF](https://www.gnu.org/software/unrtf/) is a CLI program that allows for the manipulation and extraction of data from RTF documents such as converting RTF files to HTML or TXT.

+The `node-unrtf` module provides an asynchronous node.js wrapper around this CLI program for easier use.
-The node-unrtf module was created out of a need for a RTF-to-HTML conversion module at [Yeovil District Hospital NHS Foundation Trust](https://yeovilhospital.co.uk/) to convert clinical documents in RTF format to HTML.
+It was originally created out of a need for a RTF-to-HTML conversion module at [Yeovil District Hospital NHS Foundation Trust](https://yeovilhospital.co.uk/) to convert clinical documents in RTF format to HTML.

 ## Installation